 This amazing 3D form dinosaur puzzles brings the fun of these creatures to life.
 Toddlers get to put together their own 3D dinosaurs to play with.
 This is best for 3 and 4 year old toddler who are able to understand how the pieces fit together.

-Families thrive at their best when they are spending regular quality time together.
+Families thrive at their best when they are spending regular quality time together doing things that are fun for the whole family.
 But spending time with family seems to be on the decline.
 According to the New York Post, on average most American families are spending 37 minutes a day together as a family.

 We can explore all the reasons that contribute to this average, and debate on whether this is too little or too much but the truth is there are a million reasons why families don’t or can’t find the time to come together and enjoy each other as a family on a more frequent basis.